-Still, for all its merit, at first pass the VB-POV may seem too narrow to capture the full menagerie of gauge theories employed in physics.
-Some theories—those built from the exceptional Lie groups, for example—fall outside its reach.
-And even when a gauge group $G$ is given, it is often a nontrivial matter to “reverse-engineer” a vector space structure for which $\mathsf{Aut}(E_x)\simeq G$.
-How, for instance, does one coax $SO(4)$ out of a space whose typical fibre is $\mathbb{C}^3$; or $U(1)$ out of a space whose typical fibre is $\mathbb{C}^n$ with $n\neq 1$?
-I will have much more to say about all this in Section \ref{sec:defense}.\footnote{The Peter–Weyl theorem guarantees that $U(n)$ admits nontrivial representations on $\mathbb{C}^m$, but extracting from this a natural structure on $\mathbb{C}^m$ that renders the action geometrically meaningful is anything but straightforward.}
+Still, at first pass the geometry-first picture may seem too narrow to capture the full menagerie of gauge theories.
+Some theories---those built from exceptional Lie groups---seem to fall outside its reach.
+And even when a gauge group $G$ is given, it can be nontrivial to reverse-engineer a vector space for which $\mathsf{Aut}(E_x)\simeq G$.\footnote{The Peter--Weyl theorem guarantees that $U(n)$ admits nontrivial representations on $\mathbb{C}^m$, but extracting a natural structure on $\mathbb{C}^m$ that renders the action geometrically meaningful may not be straightforward.}